Normal Physiology of Pregnancy

 - Shifts in posture and gait are often observed as additional weight of pregnancy goes on.

 - Another consequence of the additional abdominal weight is that lower back strains are common.

-- The increased progesterone levels soften critical ligaments, so that bones may seperate a bit during labour.
+- The increased progesterone levels soften critical ligaments, so that bones may separate slightly during labour.
 The best example of this is the pubic symphsis.

-- Nausea (morning sickness) occurs in more than 7/10 pregnancies.
+- Nausea (morning sickness) occurs in more than 70% of pregnancies.
 It normally resolves after 16-18 weeks.

 - It has already been mentioned that progesterone relaxes smooth muscles, and the smooth muscle in the GI tract is no exception.
 This leads to decreased gastric motility (therefore constipation) and reflux.

 - The decreased smooth muscle activity in the gallbladder increases the risk of gallstone formation.
 Cholesterol stones are most likely to form.

 - Because the mothers body is trying to provide the fetus with a constant supply of glucose, pregnancy also increases the chance of a diabetic state developing.